 Overview of Proximity-1 Channel Coding

-This document defines two channel codes for use on Proximity-1 links: an optional convolutional code and an optional LDPC code.
+This document defines four channel codes for use on Proximity-1 links: an optional convolutional code and three optional LDPC code.

 NOTE – Some transceivers implement additional channel codes to those defined in the Proximity-1 recommended standards.
-The additions include a pair of Reed-Solomon codes, which can be enabled or disabled by the SET PL EXTENSIONS directive defined in annex A of reference [3].
+The additions include a pair of Reed-Solomon codes, which can be enabled or disabled by the SET PL EXTENSIONS Type 1 directive defined in annex B of reference [3].
 The Reed-Solomon codes are not specified in the CCSDS Proximity-1 space link Recommended Standards, and their use is not intended for cross-support applications.

 CodING OPTIONS